 Easy Steps To Grow Calendula In A Container

 Gardeners with little room are adept at container growing.
-Growing pots help you conserve space and brings the plant inside if the weather turns bad, whether you're growing annuals, perennials, veggies, or other specimens.
+Growing in pots helps you conserve space and bring the plant inside if the weather turns bad, whether you're growing annuals, perennials, veggies, or other specimens.
 Can calendula be grown in pots?

 History Of Calendula

 In the family Asteraceae, the tiny genus calendula contains 15–20 species of herbaceous plants that are native to temperate parts of Eurasia and North Africa.

 Calendula officinalis, sometimes known as pot marigold, is a plant mainly produced for ornamental use and frequently used in herbal remedies and cosmetics.
 The edible ray flowers resemble petals and are sometimes added to salads.

 Annual or perennial plants, known as calendulas, have waxy, smooth, or glandular stems.
 Simple leaves are borne alternately along the stems and may have some toothing.

 Some species' leaves feature clasping leaf bases and are sessile (without a leaf stalk).
 The core disk flowers, which can be yellow, red, or purple, and the yellow or orange ray flowers, which are borne individually, make up the composite flower heads.

 Centaurea is a genus of herbaceous plants in the composite family with roughly 500 species (Asteraceae).
 Most originate from the Old World and are primarily found in the Mediterranean.